karink520/git-and-github-intro/README.md

-# git-and-github-intro
-Materials for an introductory workshop on Git and GitHub for researchers
+### Materials for an introductory workshop on Git and GitHub for researchers

 For easiest viewing, see the workshop [website](https://karink520.github.io/git-and-github-intro/)